ericawyl/ericawyl.github.io/projects.md

 ![Kidzania Singapore logo](/assets/images/kidzania-singapore.jpg)

-Developed on the inner workings of an ice-cream making machine for children to interact, play and learn with, at KidZania Singapore.
+Developed on the inner workings of a physical ice-cream making machine for children to interact, play and learn with at KidZania Singapore.
 For this project, I utilised Arduino to program the circuitry and electronic components of the machine.

 ## Hotline Operator Simulation